The Weakest Link (British game show): Daytime editions

-The daytime version has also seen its share of variance, as was the case in 2 particular episodes.
+The daytime version has also seen its share of variants.

+The first edition to feature celebrity contestants aired on 24 December 2000, featuring nine celebrities attempting to win £10,000 for a charity of their choosing.
+As it was simply a special of the daytime series, it didn't feature any of the additions seen in the prime-time version.
+Shortly after, there were a few specials that aired between 2001 and 2002 that were similar to that of Champions' League featuring returning contestants, although once again these were just standard daytime episodes.

 An April Fools' Day show that aired in 2003 featured Robinson being strangely and uncharacteristically nice to the contestants and abandoning her traditional black wardrobe in favour of a metallic pink overcoat.
 The nice nature of the episode even extended to the normally stoic narrator being much more excited and optimistic in his narration.
-However, Anne did not remain kind to the contestants for the entire episode, resuming her old behaviour after declaring the winner and contestants as "so stupid".
+However, Robinson did not remain kind to the contestants for the entire episode, resuming her old behaviour after declaring the winner and contestants as "so stupid".

 Another variant of the daytime show was the 1,000th episode, which aired in December 2006, with the contestants featured being fan-favourites from previous editions (mostly from the prime-time series).
-Much like the prime-time version, a studio audience was added, although gameplay rules remained the same, with the potential prize money remaining at £10,000.
+Much like the prime-time version, a studio audience (consisting of previous contestants from the daytime series) was added, although gameplay rules remained the same, with the potential prize money remaining at £10,000.
 The show's first winner, David Bloomfield was one of the returning contestants, and was asked the question: If there have been 1,000 episodes of The Weakest Link, each with 9 players, how many contestants in total have appeared on the show?
 He answered the question correctly (9,000) but banked prior to it being asked.
 He did not win any money on the 1,000th episode and was voted off in only the 3rd round, despite having been the strongest link in the first two rounds.
 In the end, Miss Evans (who had previously appeared on the Strong Women special but had lost out to curate Emma Langley) defeated Basil Brush, winning £2,710, which she split with her co-finalist to give to charity.
 Robinson then announced that a bonus of £1,000 would be added to the final total, as it was the 1,000th episode, resulting in a final total of £3,710, or both contestants receiving £1,855 each.
 It also marked the first time that Anne Robinson did not say the phrase "...you leave with nothing." to the losing contestant.